ZoeChang/small-piece/README.md

 As a new web frontend designer with rationality, having a lively interest in web design and some web design experience, self-learn for one year, be good at HTML5, CSS, Javascript, Bootstrap and jQuery.
 After a baptism of fire through cross-culture team work, decide to pursue my own way to design and code website with heart and soul.

 ### Quick View

 ### Skills
-● ● ● ○ ○ Design and Code - HTML5, CSS, Javascript, Bootstrap and jQuery
+★ ★ ★ ☆ ☆  Design and Code - HTML5, CSS, Javascript, Bootstrap and jQuery
-● ● ● ● ○ Planning and Document processing
+★ ★ ★ ★ ☆  Planning and Document processing
-● ● ● ● ○ Teamwork - Project management and Multicultural communicate
+★ ★ ★ ★ ☆  Teamwork - Project management and Multicultural communication

 ### Work Experience